 Sometimes a pickup does not need an artist’s name on it for the pickup to have a certain pedigree.
 The DiMarzio MegaDrive is one of these.
 Released in the 80s, the MegaDrive became the pickup of choice for the huge sound of Leslie West (Mountain), the neoclassical metal of Tony MacAlpine (solo artist, CAB, Steve Vai), and the grinding hard rock of Scott Dalhover (Dangerous Toys).

-This pickup was highly recommended and when I saw that it’s currently offered only through the DiMarzio custom shop, I knew I had to try it.
+This pickup was highly recommended.
+Seeing that it’s currently offered only through the DiMarzio custom shop, I knew I had to try it.
+LOL!
 Fortunately, there are online outlets that carry the MegaDrive, so it was easy to get one.
-For this purpose, I installed it in the same mid-level 2-hum super strat I’ve been using for other DiMarzio models such as the Titan set, the Illuminator set (review coming soon!) and the D Activator set.
-Maple body (with an alder tone), maple neck, maple board, upgraded with a German double-locking trem, Switchcraft 3-way toggle and a tight tolerance CTS pot.
+For this purpose, I installed it in the same mid-level 2-hum super strat I’ve been using for other DiMarzio models such as the Titan set, the Illuminator set, and the D Activator set.
+Maple body, maple neck, maple board, upgraded with a German double-locking Floyd Rose trem, Switchcraft 3-way toggle and a tight tolerance CTS pot.
 Pickups are wired to their own independent series/parallel switching option.

-The overall tone of the MegaDrive is powerful, but still quite open-sounding for a pickup with this much total DC resistance…no doubt a result of those asymmetrical coils we just talked about.
+The overall tone of the MegaDrive is powerful, but still quite open-sounding for a pickup with this much total DC resistance.
+No doubt a result of those asymmetrical coils we just talked about.
 See, when a humbucker has mis-matched coils, it opens up to a wider range of frequencies that some humbuckers cannot manage when both coils are identical.
 The low end of the MegaDrive manages to be punchy, yet controlled and still big.
 The mids are open and balanced with something between a snarl and a growl.
 The high end has a presence that can cut through while retaining some heft.
-The MegaDrive is sensitive to finger movement, responds very well to different picking styles and it can really deliver the pinched and tapped harmonics.
+The MegaDrive is sensitive to finger movement, responds very well to different picking styles.
+It can really deliver the pinched and tapped harmonics.

 For clean tones, it’s gonna push things a little hard.
 You may wanna work that volume pot or maybe consider tweaking a setting on the amp’s clean channel.
 Going to parallel mode on a clean amp setting can still get a bit of breakup, depending on your playing style.
 If you’re looking for the more chimey clean tones from the MegaDrive, consider wiring split mode to the lower resistance screw coil.